eoinkelly/notes/networking/dns.md

 * longer TTL values in a service like Route53 mean you pay less for it because the root name servers get queried less often
 * AWS recommends a TTL of 60 sec if your record depends on a health check so that it will respond quickly

+    A given name server will typically support one or more zones, but this gives it authoritative information about only a small section of the domain tree.
+It may also have some cached non-authoritative data about other parts of the tree.
+The name server marks its responses to queries so that the requester can tell whether the response comes from authoritative data or not.

+    How is this visible in dig?